 Under the direct supervision of the National Health and Family Planning Commission, the Third Affiliated Hospital of Sun Yat-sen University is a modern general academic hospital incorporating medical care, education, research, and community service.
 It has consistently been ranked highly in the national league table in many aspects such as development scale, research ability, personnel training, and technical and equipment capacity.
 Currently, the 2200-bed hospital has four campuses: Tianhe, Lingnan, Yuedong and Zhaoqing (however, the number of hospital beds does not include the Yuedong and Zhaoqing campuses).

 The hospital contains a wide range of medical disciplines with clear features.
 It has five national key disciplines, namely internal medicine (nerve), surgery (general surgery), neurology, internal medicine (endocrinology), and otorhinolaryngology.
-The seven Clinical Key Specialty Development Projects of the Ministry of Health are also represented in the hospital; namely endocrinology, Chinese medicine for liver disease, general surgery, urology surgery, infectious diseases, rheumatology and immunology, and nursing.
-Hepatology is the leading hospital discipline and is the only domestic discipline developed by the integration of surgical hepatology & hepatology medicine with Chinese & Western hepatology medicine.
+The seven Clinical Key Specialty Development Projects of the Ministry of Health are also represented in the hospital; namely endocrinology, Traditional Medicine for Liver Disease, general surgery, urology surgery, infectious diseases, rheumatology and immunology, and Clinical Care.
+Hepatology is the leading hospital discipline and is the only domestic discipline developed by the integration of Surgical Hepatology & Hepatology Medicine with Chinese & Western Hepatology Medicine.
 It includes medicine, surgery, transplantation, intensive care, imaging, invasive therapy, laboratory, and biotherapy in hepatology, and is a strong multidisciplinary group that combines clinical research and treatments.

 Furthermore, the hospital is very competitive in the aspect of research.
 It has nine departments that are qualified to perform national drug clinical trials, one national engineering research center of the Ministry of Education, three provincial key laboratories, four provincial clinical research centers, and two clinical and translational medicine research centers of the Guangzhou municipality.
 The hospital has cultivated an academic staff of high quality, which is especially highlighted by the number of middle-aged and young academic leaders, and academics with distinguished achievements.
 Aside from their academic attainments, academic staff members are also very innovative and competitive.